rougier/from-python-to-numpy/06-custom-vectorization.rst

 Glumpy will thus end up uploading 88 bytes while only 16 bytes have been actually modified.
 You might wonder if this optimal.
-Actually, most of the time it is because uploading some data to a buffer requires a lot of operations on the GL side and each call has a fixed cost.
+Actually, most of the time it is, because uploading some data to a buffer requires a lot of operations on the GL side and each call has a fixed cost.